zawie/zawie/README.md

 ### Professional Summary
 - Started making games for fun in 2013
 - Earned a Bachelors in Mathematics and Computer Science at Rice University
-- Currently a Software Development Engineer at Amazon Web Services
+- Currently working as a Software Engineer at Amazon Web Services (EC2)

 ### Website
 Checkout my website [zawie.io](https://zawie.io)!